kickstand-ui/kickstand-ui/docs/getting-started/installation.md

 ---
 {
     "description": "Installing Kickstand UI is as easy as adding a few tags to your page.
-You can also install it using your favorite package manager.", "meta": [
+You can also install it using your favorite package manager.", "meta":
+        [
             {
                 "property": "og:title",
-            "content": "Installation - Kickstand UI"
+                "content": "Installation - Kickstand UI",
             },
             {
                 "property": "og:description",
                 "content": "Installing Kickstand UI is as easy as adding a few tags to your page.
-You can also install it using your favorite package manager."
+You can also install it using your favorite package manager.", },
-        }
-    ]
+        ],
 }
 ---